How to Start a Cannabis Business Using an Accelerator

 FLI (OTCMKTS:FRLF) offers a different approach in their accelerator program as they primarily look to utilize their multimedia platforms to expand an emerging cannabis startup’s business.
 With 15 years of experience in the cannabis industry, the company looks to build strong brands inclusive of services from logo creation, social media engagement, product development and investor relations.
 They are an over-the-counter (OTC) company though and you know how we feel about that.

 Ackrell Capital is an independent investment bank focused on the cannabis industry that offers a 10-week accelerator program for cannabis startups in cooperation with Vator, Inc., a leading platform for startups and investors.
 Apart from capital investment, the CannaVator program will also consist of both virtual and in-person classes inclusive of coaching in various financial governance and human resources development fields.
-Some of the research they are putting out looks epic (just click this link and scroll down a bit).
+Some of the research they are putting out looks epic.
 The firm is run by experienced executives that any business would get value from working with.

 While relatively new to the scene, cannabis firm CannaAngels plans to provide startup founders with services ranging from deal structure and pitch development to marketing and mentorship.
 Canna Angels Founder and CEO, Sherri Haskell, is an accomplished financial and marketing executive armed with multiple securities licenses, years of deal structuring, capital development, and fund management experience.
 The advantage of working with a smaller firm is that you get more hands on attention.